Some day I’ll get around to writing an extremely worthwhile About page. Until then, here’s a little about me and WPSite.net:

 The Story Behind WPsite.net

-WPsite.net will feature articles on SEO, WordPress tutorials, WordPress themes, and WordPress plugins.
+WPsite.net will feature articles on WordPress tutorials, WordPress themes, WordPress plugins, Web Design, Blogging, SEO, and Social Media.
 Occasionally, we’ll throw in some web design goodies and e-books for you to learn how to manage a website.
 We also provide some candid feedback on managing clients, and hiring freelancers.
 If you’re interested in learning about these topics, and using the right tools to help you succeed on the web, then you should definitely bookmark this site.
 If you’re a social media freak, or just getting started, then get us on your contact list now.

 Don’t be shy.
 We’re just starting out on the web and would love to have you on our list of followers.